 Smooth Rough Surfaces on the Smallest of Parts

 We use four high-energy tumblers: one machine has an 80-liter capacity, and our other high-energy tumbling machines are 120-liter and 20-liter.
-We prefer Mass Finishing Inc. machines because we find them to be extremely durable and reliable, trusted as the best in the industry.
+We prefer Mass Finishing Inc. machines because we find them extremely durable and reliable, trusted as the best in the industry.
 Determining which machine gets used depends on the number of parts and the size of the parts.

 Vibratory tumbling uses friction to smooth objects.
 The vibrating media against the parts create the desired finish.
-Most of our vibratory bowls are made by Sweco, a very well known manufacturer of this type of equipment.
+Most of our vibratory bowls are made by Sweco, a very well-known manufacturer of this type of equipment.

-Get a Tumble Finishing Quote Today!
+Request a Tumble Finishing Quote from RP Abrasives

 For a zero-cost, no-obligation tumble finishing consultation, fill out the form below to request a quote!
 If you have questions about our finishing services, please call us at (603) 335-2132 or contact us online!
 We’re based in New Hampshire (NH), but we offer services throughout Massachusetts (MA), Maine (ME), Vermont (VT), Connecticut (CT), Rhode Island (RI), New York (NY), and nationally.